FuturePortal/CIMonitor/docs/modules/traffic-light.md

 ### Raspberry-pi

 You need to run either the `server` or `server-slave` on a raspberry pi.
-Configure this module for the application running on the raspberry-pi.
+Configure this module for the application running on the Raspberry pi.

 ### pi-blaster

-@todo: refer to pi-blaster docs
+To control the relay board, CIMonitor requires you to have pi-blaster installed.
+Check the [pi-blaster repository](https://github.com/sarfata/pi-blaster) and make sure it is installed on your Raspberry pi.

 ### relay board